 What: All exterior building doors are locked.
-Access is only available through the use of a Royal card.
+Access is only available by Royal card.

 This is the typical setting for all residence halls and evening/weekend hours for all University Buildings.

 Why: A precautionary measure to prevent a potential threat from gaining entry to University buildings.